zsjnb7/ThermoONet-Comet/README.md

 This project is for research purposes.
 Please cite appropriate references if using this code in publications.
 ## Contact
 For questions regarding this implementation, please open an issue in the GitHub repository.
+## Additional Component
+We have also developed a neural network specifically for asteroid thermophysics.
+If interested, please navigate to [ThermoONet_Asteroid](https://github.com/zsjnb7/DeepONet-for-asteroids-temperature.git).